-Because of the size of the data stored on the fixed disk drives on the TDMs, a single removable cartridge cannot store all of the data in the database, GPL and measurements partitions.
+Because of the size of the data stored on the fixed disk drives on the TDMs, a single removable cartridge or removable media cannot store all of the data in the database, GPL and measurements partitions.

-To use a removable cartridge to hold the system data, it must be formatted for system data.
-To use a removable cartridge to hold measurements data, it must be formatted for measurements data.
-The EAGLE 5 ISS provides the user the ability to format a removable cartridge for either of these purposes.
-A removable cartridge can be formatted on the EAGLE 5 ISS by using the format-disk command.
+To use a removable cartridge or removable media to hold the system data, it must be formatted for system data.
+To use a removable cartridge or removable media to hold measurements data, it must be formatted for measurements data.
+The EAGLE 5 ISS provides the user the ability to format a removable cartridge or removable media for either of these purposes.
+A removable cartridge or removable media can be formatted on the EAGLE 5 ISS by using the format-disk command.
 More information on the format-disk command can be found in the Commands Manual.
-More information on the removable cartridge drives can be found in the Hardware Manual - EAGLE 5 ISS .
+More information on the removable cartridge or removable media drives can be found in the Hardware Manual - EAGLE 5 ISS.